reactioncommerce/reaction-component-library/package/src/components/AddressForm/v1/AddressForm.md

 ```

 #### Address Form Implementation Example
 Simple `AddressForm` implementation example.
-Bind to the form element via a `ref` method that can be used my any `Button` to trigger `submit` & `validate` form methods.
+Bind to the form element via a `ref` method that can be used by any `Button` to trigger `submit` & `validate` form methods.
 ```jsx
 class AddressExample extends React.Component {
     constructor(props) {